gl1tterbomb/gl1tterbomb/README.md

 ## ## Hello, Jensen & Jared stans.
-I heard soup and water get rid of your stinky smells.
+I heard soap and water get rid of your stinky smells.
 I can still smell it far from here. yeah yea, how childish of me.
 Also stop babying Jensen and Jared, they are both grown ass man, and I have heard they are not good people.
 Not very good people.

 [Atabook](https://angelcake.atabook.org/)                [Strawpage](https://ang3lcake.straw.page)